charliemchapman/charliemchapman.com/src/posts/2019/8/23/principles-of-dark-noise.md

 image: "http://media.charliemchapman.com/charlie_and_jack.JPG"
 ---

 At the beginning of this year I started working on my first indie app to release in the App Store called [Dark Noise](https://darknoise.app).
+It's an ambient noise app for iPhone and iPad.

 At first, I had a giant list of feature ideas and no idea how to distill them into a focused product.
 So I started by forcing myself to pick 3 principles to guide the design.